slackapi/node-slack-sdk/docs/_packages/web_api.md

 The process of retrieving multiple pages from Slack's API can be described as **asynchronous iteration**, which means you're processing items in a collection, but getting each item is an asynchronous operation.
-Fortunately, JavaScript has this concept built in, and in newer versions of JavaScript there's syntax to make it even simpler:
+Fortunately, JavaScript has this concept built in, and in newer versions of the language there's syntax to make it even simpler:
 [`for await...of`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for-await...of).

 ```javascript